Better Ingredients. Better Results.

 Used to support:

-One of the most nutrient-dense foods on the planet, Spirulina is rich in vitamins, minerals and antioxidants, with half its weight coming from protein.
+One of the most nutrient-dense foods on the planet, spirulina is rich in vitamins, minerals and antioxidants.
+Over 75% of spirulina's dry weight is protein, over 80% of which is digestible.

 Learn more